deviljin112/Python-JSON-Exchange-Task/README.md

 # Python-JSON-Exchange-Task

+## Requirements

+You will need to import the following modules into your project:

+- `import json`

 ## JSON

 Our exchange data is stored in a JSON file.
 We therefore will need a `get_data` function that will be used to retrive the JSON data and store it in a python dictionary.
 For that we will be using `open()` function.